Elisabeth Bennett

-Elisabeth Bennett is former University Archivist of Swansea University.
-Appointed in 1993, Elisabeth has developed the archives from a one-person, limited service, to the first university archive in the UK, and the first in Wales, to attain Archives Service Accreditation.
+Elisabeth Bennett is former university archivist of Swansea University.
+Appointed in 1993, Bennett has developed the archives from a one-person, limited service, to the first university archive in the UK, and the first in Wales, to attain Archives Service Accreditation.

-Elisabeth has been consulted by archivists and academics both nationally and internationally.
-She was a member and former chair (2005-2007) of Archives and Records Council Wales (ARCW) and has worked with Museums, Archives and Libraries Division, Welsh Government (MALD) on a number of collaborative projects.
+Bennett has been consulted by archivists and academics both nationally and internationally.
+She was a member and former chair (2005–2007) of Archives and Records Council Wales (ARCW) and has worked with Museums, Archives and Libraries Division, Welsh Government (MALD) on a number of collaborative projects.

-Elisabeth retired from Swansea University in 2017.
+Bennett retired from Swansea University in 2017.

 Education and early career

-Elisabeth attended University College London and obtained a Diploma in Archive Studies in 1980.
-After qualifying, Elisabeth worked as Assistant Archivist in the West Devon Record Office, Plymouth and as Archivist in Charge of West Glamorgan Area Record Office, then a branch of Glamorgan Record Office in Swansea.
-The latter moved into purpose built accommodation in 1983 and Elisabeth was involved in setting up the service.
+Bennett attended University College London and obtained a diploma in archive studies in 1980.
+After qualifying, Bennett worked as assistant archivist in the West Devon Record Office, Plymouth and as archivist in charge of West Glamorgan Area Record Office, then a branch of Glamorgan Record Office in Swansea.
+The latter moved into purpose-built accommodation in 1983 and Bennett was involved in setting up the service.

 Development of Swansea University Archives

-In 1993, Elisabeth joined the staff as part-time Library Archivist at Swansea University (then University College of Swansea) and later became University Archivist.
-Elisabeth succeeded first University Archivist David Bevan, who had been employed between 1965 and 1993.
-David had set a firm foundation for the Archives, particularly in organising and cataloguing the collections, which Elisabeth would go on to develop throughout her career.
+In 1993, Bennett joined the staff as part-time library archivist at Swansea University (then University College of Swansea) and later became university archivist.
+Bennett succeeded first university archivist David Bevan, who had been employed between 1965 and 1993.
+David had set a firm foundation for the archives, particularly in organising and cataloguing the collections, which Bennett would go on to develop throughout her career.

-Elisabeth worked to establish a service that was run on professional lines and to establish standards that were widespread in other professionally run archive services.
-Along with colleagues in the University Library, Elisabeth established a supervised reading room, and introduced an Archives Collection Policy which provided a strategic and integrated approach to archive collections management.
-Elisabeth subscribed to the Historical Manuscripts Commission (HMC) ‘Standard for Record Repositories’, and worked with HMC and later the National Archives to develop the archive collections at Swansea University.
-In the 1990s Elisabeth began to work with academic departments to run teaching sessions and encouraged students and researchers to access the archive collections for their research.
+Bennett worked to establish a service that was run on professional lines and to establish standards that were widespread in other professionally run archive services.
+Along with colleagues in the University Library, Bennett established a supervised reading room, and introduced an Archives Collection Policy which provided a strategic and integrated approach to archive collections management.
+Bennett subscribed to the Historical Manuscripts Commission (HMC) ‘Standard for Record Repositories’, and worked with HMC and later the National Archives to develop the archive collections at Swansea University.
+In the 1990s Bennett began to work with academic departments to run teaching sessions and encouraged students and researchers to access the archive collections for their research.

-From the outset Elisabeth's priorities were to improve the physical conditions of storage of the archive collections and to gain accommodation that met BS5454:2000 standards (superseded by BS4971:2017).
-Elisabeth led the relocation of the University Archives to new accommodation in 2009.
+From the outset Bennett's priorities were to improve the physical conditions of storage of the archive collections and to gain accommodation that met BS5454:2000 standards (superseded by BS4971:2017).
+Bennett led the relocation of the university archives to new accommodation in 2009.
 The new accommodation consisted of purpose built archival strong rooms, an isolation room, staff offices, reading room and reception area.
-For the first time in the University's history, the Archives had its own identifiable space which resulted in increased visibility and access to the service for students, staff and the general public.
+For the first time in the university's history, the archives had its own identifiable space which resulted in increased visibility and access to the service for students, staff and the general public.
 The project amounted to £1.3 million from Higher Education for Wales (HEFCW) funds that had been received by Swansea University.